 You can also be charged with a Class 4 felony for possessing brass knuckles.
 If you are caught with brass knuckles at a place that is licensed to sell alcohol, or at any place that has received a government license to have a public gathering, or any place that charges people a fee, you could be charged with a Class 4 felony, which carries a possible prison sentence of 1 to 3 years.

 James Dimeas is a nationally-recognized, award-winning, UUW lawyer.
-James Dimeas has been handling UUW and brass knuckle cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 26-years.
-Recently, Attorney and Practice Magazine gave James Dimeas, the “Top 10 Criminal Defense Attorney Award for Illinois.”
-The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
+James Dimeas has been handling UUW and brass knuckle cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 27-years.
+Recently, Attorney and Practice Magazine gave James Dimeas, its “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.”
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 The American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the Years 2018 and 2019.”
 James Dimeas was named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
 The National Trial Lawyers named James Dimeas a ‘Top 100 Criminal Defense Trial Lawyer.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any UUW lawyer in the United States.